Barbatic acid: Properties

 Biosynthetically, barbatic acid is made of two units of orsellinate derivatives that are created by an aromatic synthase enzyme.
 The repeated action of this enzyme produces an 8-carbon polyketide intermediate that is cyclized.

 Barbatic acid's IUPAC name is 2-hydroxy-4-(2-hydroxy-4-methoxy-3,6-dimethylbenzoyl)oxy-3,6-dimethylbenzoic acid.
 Its chemical formula is C_{19}H_{20}O_{7}; it has a molecular mass of 360.36 grams per mole.
 In its purified crystalline form, it exists as various forms: small rhombic prisms, long needles, or delicate thin sheets (lamellae).
 Its melting point is 187 C.

 The crystal structure of the methyl ester of barbatic acid (i.e., methyl 2-hydroxy-4-(2-hydrocy-4-methoxy-3,6-dimethylbenzoyloxy)-3,6-dimethylbenzoate, or barbatin) has been characterised.
 It is in the triclinic crystal system, in the space group called P1̅.
 In this crystal form, two highly substituted phenyl rings are bridged by an ester group and are inclined towards each other at 106.1°.
-There are two strong intramolecular hydrogen bonds between the hydroxyl substituents an the adjacent ester carbonyl groups.
+There are two strong intramolecular hydrogen bonds between the hydroxyl substituents and the adjacent ester carbonyl groups.
 The crystal structure of pure barbatic acid, determined using single crystal X-ray diffraction analysis, was reported in 2019.